 About the site

 Welcome!
-Established since 2010, Matchsticks for my Eyes is about stories – games, books, anime, movies, TV – and the joy they bring.
+Established since 2010, Matchsticks for my Eyes is about stories and the joy they bring.
+Mostly, we write about games, especially strategy, RPGs, and soundtracks; but we also discuss the odd book or anime.
 We hope you have fun!

 About the editor